Insurance adjusters must renew their licence with the Financial Services Regulatory Authority of Ontario (FSRA) every year on June 30.

 - Be familiar with the laws of Ontario relating to adjusters.

-Ready to renew your application?
+Ready to renew your licence?

 1. Download the Insurance Adjuster Application.